How to Prevent Cancer: Risk Factors and Healthy Lifestyle Tips

 • Weakened immune system

-Early Symptoms of Cancer You Should Not Ignore
+Early Signs of Cancer You Should Not Ignore

-Recognizing symptoms early can save lives.
-While symptoms vary, common warning signs include:
+Recognizing early symptoms can save lives.
+While symptoms vary depending on the type of cancer, some warning signs are common.

 • Unexplained weight loss